 - The main widget, found by default at the top of the screen, is where you can see the time, enable or disable the other widgets available, as well as access the settings of the Xbox Game Bar.

 - The Audio widget helps you control individual audio channels without having to leave your game.

 - The Capture widget gives you the tools for capturing screenshots and recording your gaming sessions.

 - The Performance widget shows information about the utilization of resources, such as processor (CPU), graphics card (GPU), RAM (memory), and number of FPS (frames per second).
-The Performance widget is sort of a minified Task Manager.

 - Xbox Achievements shows your achievements as Xbox records them.